 dimension of complexity to that of simply include many phenomena in a single context.

-R25: Thank you, this is a very insightful comment and we agree that the previous interpretation of our analysis was inaccurate.
+R25: Thank you, this is a very insightful comment and we agree that the previous interpretation of our analysis was misleading.
 There are indeed cases where complexity emerges from simple rules.
-We changed our draft and now discuss this aspect in the context of natural computation, at lines 460-464.
+We kept this point in mind while revising our draft and now discuss this aspect in the context of natural computation, at lines 461-471.

 Lines 287-296: The concepts and definitions of complexity that cut across fields have been